wdv4758h/pypy-extradoc/blog/draft/cffi-embedding.rst

 Very similar steps can be followed on PyPy, but it requires the ``cffi-static-callback-embedding`` branch of PyPy, which you must first translate from sources.
-The difference is only that you need to adapt the first ``gcc`` command line: replace ``-lpython2.7`` with ``-lpypy-c`` and to fix the ``-I`` path (and possibly add a ``-L`` path).
+The difference is then that you need to adapt the first ``gcc`` command line: replace ``-lpython2.7`` with ``-lpypy-c`` and to fix the ``-I`` path (and possibly add a ``-L`` path).

 Note that CPython/PyPy is automatically initialized (using locks in case of multi-threading) the first time any of the ``extern "Python"`` functions is called from the C program.
 (This should work even if two different threads call the first time a function from two *different* embedded CFFI extensions; in other words, explicit initialization is never needed).
-The custom initialization-time Python code you put in ``ffi.embedding_init_code()`` is executed.
+The custom initialization-time Python code you put in ``ffi.embedding_init_code()`` is executed at that time.
 If this code starts to be big, you can move it to independent modules or packages.
 Then the initialization-time Python code only needs to import them.
 In that case, you have to carefully set up ``sys.path`` if the modules are not installed in the usual Python way.

-A better alternative would be to use virtualenv.
+If the Python code is big and full of dependencies, a better alternative would be to use virtualenv.
 How to do that is not fully fleshed out so far.
 You can certainly run the whole program with the environment variables set up by the virtualenv's ``activate`` script first.
 There are probably other solutions that involve using gcc's ``-Wl,-rpath=\$ORIGIN/`` or ``-Wl,-rpath=/fixed/path/`` options to load a specific libpython or libypypy-c library.
-If you try it out and it doesn't work the way you would like, please complain :-)
+If you try it out and it doesn't work the way you would like, please complain ``:-)``

 Another point: right now this does not support CPython's notion of multiple subinterpreters.
 The logic creates a single global Python